nixworks/public/news/2017/10/20/the-syrian-democratic-forces-announce-the-total-liberation-of-raqqa-previously-the-de-facto-capital-of-isil.md

 ### [2017-10-20](/news/2017/10/20/index.md)

-# The Syrian Democratic Forces announce the "total liberation" of Raqqa, previously the de facto capital of ISIL.
+# The Syrian Democratic Forces announce the "total liberation" of Raqqa, previously the "de facto" capital of ISIL.